ckeditor/ckeditor4/tests/plugins/a11yhelp/manual/plaintext.md

-@bender-tags: find, tc, 4.7.1, 16980
+@bender-tags: tc, 4.7.1, 16980, feature
 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea,a11yhelp,pastetext

 ### Scenario:

+1. Focus the edtior.
-1. Open Accessibility Help `ALT+0`.
+1. Open Accessibility Help using `ALT+0` hotkey.
-2. Scroll down to `Commands` section.
+1. Scroll down to `Commands` section.

 ### Expected:
 1. Mac users should see: